vinnymoreira/stellarnav/README.md

   sticky: false, // makes nav sticky on scroll (desktop only)
   position: 'static', // 'static', 'top', 'left', 'right' - when set to 'top', this forces the mobile nav to be placed absolutely on the very top of page
   openingSpeed: 250, // how fast the dropdown should open in milliseconds
+  openingEvent: 'hover', // hover or click to open main menu
   closingDelay: 250, // controls how long the dropdowns stay open for in milliseconds
   showArrows: true, // shows dropdown arrows next to the items that have sub menus
   phoneBtn: '', // adds a click-to-call phone link to the top of menu - i.e.: "18009084500"